ciel-lang/CIEL/docs/scripting.md

 Call built-in scripts with `--script <scriptname>` or `-s`.

 Call `ciel --scripts` to list the available scripts.

+Those are for demo purposes and are subject to evolve.
+Ideas and contributions welcome.

 ### Simple HTTP server